On two-spectra inverse problems: Introduction and main result

-are rational Herglotz--Nevanlinna functions with real coefficients, i.e., $h_0, H_0 \ge 0$, $\delta_k, \Delta_k > 0$, $h_1 < \ldots < h_d$, $H_1 < \ldots < H_D$.
-Using Darboux-type transformations between such boundary value problems, we recently obtained in~\cite{G17} various direct and inverse spectral results for boundary value problems of the form~(\ref{eq:SL}), (\ref{eq:boundary}).
+where $q \in \mathscr{L}_2(0, \pi)$ is real-valued, $f$ is a rational Herglotz--Nevanlinna function, and $F$ is either a rational Herglotz--Nevanlinna function or the symbol $\infty$ to denote the Dirichlet condition at the right endpoint.
+A boundary condition from~(\ref{eq:boundary}) is also interpreted as the Dirichlet condition whenever $\lambda$ is a pole of the corresponding function on the right-hand side.
+Using Darboux-type transformations between such boundary value problems, we recently obtained in~\cite{G17} various direct and inverse spectral results for boundary value problems of the form~(\ref{eq:SL})-(\ref{eq:boundary}), and then extended these results to operators with distributional potentials~\cite{G19} and Bessel-type singularities~\cite{G20b}.
 But these transformations are not applicable to two-spectra inverse problems because a pair of boundary value problems with a common boundary condition is transformed to a pair of boundary value problems with no common boundary conditions.
 Therefore we first reduce our two-spectra problem to an inverse problem solved in~\cite{G17} and then completely solve the two-spectra problem.